slatedocs/slate/source/includes/_TransactionMonitoring.md

 		</tr>
 		<tr>
 			<td>ccy</td>
-			<td>If this transaction is a transfer, the currency of the "amt" field being transferred.
+			<td>If this transaction is a transfer, the currency of the <code>amt</code> field being transferred.
 Maximum length is three characters.</td>
 			<td>No</td>
 		</tr>
 		<tr>